AneCode/AneCode/README.md

 # 👋 Hi, I’m Aneeque Khan

 👀 I’m interested in software development.

-🌱 I have a B-Tech in Computer Science & Engineering and pursuing MTech in AI and ML.
+🌱 I have a B-Tech in Computer Science & Engineering and Pursuing MTech in AI and ML.

-📫 You can reach me at - mohdank786@gmail.com & aneequekhan101@gmail.com
+📫 You can reach me at:
+mohdank786@gmail.com
+aneequekhan101@gmail.com